High Protein Foods List – Overview

 Milk

-Dairy milk has a bit of virtually all nutrients needed by the human body.
-Dairy milk is an impressive source of high-quality protein as well as minerals and vitamins such as calcium, phosphorus, and vitamin B2.
+Dairy milk has virtually all the nutrients the human body needs.
+Dairy milk is an impressive source of high-quality protein, minerals, and vitamins such as calcium, phosphorus, and vitamin B2.

 A lot of people who are lactose intolerant can’t take milk and other dairy products.
 So they stay away from all dairy-rich foods.

-Luckily there is a range of lactose-free products available in the market, such as lactose-free cheese, milk, and yogurt.
+Luckily, a range of lactose-free products is available in the market, such as lactose-free cheese, milk, and yogurt.

 Non-dairy milk substitutes such as cashew and coconut milk can be a good alternative for milk in most instances.